SeanKilleen/seankilleen.github.io/_posts/2019-05-22-combining-calendars-across-outlook-and-google.md

 This came up in a conversation and I realized my methods might be helpful for someone.
 I figured I can write it up with step-by-steps here.

-My response:
+## Background / Goals

+* I have a work calendar, via Outlook
+* I have a personal calendar, using Google
+* I want to overlay my work calendar in google so that I see work obligations when considering personal plans
+* Similarly, I want to have access to my personal calendar from work so I don't agree to teach a training class during a family visit, etc.

+## Getting Work Events into Google Calendar

-On Windows, I use Outlook Google Calendar Sync --  Free, OSS app.
-Sits in your system tray and does a sync from Excella --> GCal since that's how I have it set up.
-I sync my Excella to a Google calendar called "work" that I overlay with my personal calendar in Google Cal. https://phw198.github.io/OutlookGoogleCalendarSync/
+The easiest way I've found so far to do this on Windows is to use [Outlook Google Calendar Sync --  a free, OSS app](https://phw198.github.io/OutlookGoogleCalendarSync/).
+It sits in my system tray and does a sync from Excella --> GCal since that's how I have it set up.
+I sync my Excella calendar to a Google calendar called "work" that I the  overlay with my personal calendar in Google Cal.

+**NOTE**: This app has to be open and running somewhere in order to sync the changes.
+I have an idea of porting ame of this code to use Azure functions on a timer so that it won't be tied to a machine / tray app.

+## Getting Personal Events into Outlook

 If you want the reverse and want to overlay your personal calendar in your outlook, you can do that with google calendar too.
-Open the sharing settings for the calendar, get a shareable link.
-I then believe you can "add a calendar from the internet" in outlook, paste that link, and it should show up (I don't do this currently though).

-EDIT: My above information was a little old for getting GCal into outlook.
-If you want to do that, you actually:

 • Go into google calendar settings
 • Scroll into "Integrate Google Calendar" section